-COLL 1110 Success on the Global Stage 1 credit This is a lab-based course that is attached to the SSCC Study Abroad Program.
+COLL 1110 Success on the Global 1-2 credits Stage

+This is a lab-based course that is attached to the SSCC Study Abroad Program.
 The course will (1) teach students the process of traveling abroad: from procuring passports, to proper packing to, learning to navigate foreign cities, and (2) students will experience historical sites, cultural activities, and will engage with the local population of the host countries.